Welcome to today's edition of the Rush 24-7 podcast.

 You just don't know it.

-And of course, all of its smoke and mirrors.
+And of course, all of it's smoke and mirrors.

 Look at this.

-This is this is a story from Reuters.
+This is a story from Reuters.

-U.S. led airstrikes hit grain silos and other targets in ISIS controlled territory in northern and eastern Syria overnight, killing civilians and wounding militants.
+U.S.-led airstrikes hit grain silos and other targets in ISIS-controlled territory in northern and eastern Syria overnight, killing civilians and wounding militants.

-Killing wait a minute.
+Wait a minute.

 This is called collateral damage.